 - Warrior PvP page – Lots of Warrior tips, macros, more.

-- Arms is the go-to build for Warrior PvP due to its emphasis on burst damage, which is king in situations where you need to out-damage healers and take down enemies swiftly.
-Arms has a number of useful abilities, such as Mortal Strike, which reduces the target’s healing, Improved Hamstring -to immobilize enemies, Sweeping Strikes – to deal damage to multiple targets, and Throwdown – to stun and control a target, (usually the healer) so you and your team can burst them down or kill someone else while the healer is stunned.
+- Arms is traditionally the go-to build for Warrior PvP due to its emphasis on burst damage, which is king in situations where you need to out-damage healers and take down enemies swiftly.

 - Fury Fury is a lacking PvP build for Warriors simply because it’s missing a number of the tools present in Arms (bleeds, mortal strike, etc.) and has more of an emphasis on consistent damage as opposed to the burst of Arms.
-Basically, you will work hard with Fury to achieve the same results.
+Fury is doing quite well in Draenor PvP.